FunctionLab/ExPecto/README.md

 #### Details:

 `chromatin.py` computes the chromatin effects of the variants, using trained convolutional neural network model.
+The input vcf files need to contain only variant with a single alternative allele.
+Variants such as `A T,AT` is not recognized and you can split it into biallelic variants to run it.

 `predict.py` computes predicted tissue-specific expression effects which takes predicted chromatin effects as input.